HackTestes/MemoryScanner/README.md

 * Just refactoring work!
 It's fully working now!

-    * [ ] Change config field "value_to_search" to "value"

-    * [ ] Implementation for a thread pool (performance optimization)
+* [x] Implementation for a thread pool (performance optimization)

-    * [ ] Find a way to reuse search functions (start and filter)
+* [x] Find a way to reuse search functions (start and filter)

 * Refactoring

-    * [ ] Update argument parsing
+    * [x] Update argument parsing
         * Goal: improve readability, because the current code looks terrible (it was an experiment at different ways of doing argument parsing)
         * How: get rid of the hash map, get rid of actions, use match or if-else and make a arguments struct that holds everything (it should help that only 1 struct holds all of the data insted of multiple places)

-    * [ ] Refactor parallel search
+    * [x] Refactor parallel search
         * Goal: make the algorithm simplier
         * Current situation: I made some bad decisions on the algorithm (making it hard and unreadable tbh), but I have since refined it
         * How: update the docs first and then updatae the code

-    * [ ] Make the parallel search code a routine, to improve on testing and improve readability of the Glue code
+    * [x] Make the parallel search code a routine, to improve on testing and improve readability of the Glue code

 * Performance optimization

-    * [ ] Use threads pools in the search
+    * [x] Use threads pools in the search
         * Goal: avoid the costs associated to thread creation at every region search (it currently creates threads at every new region)

     * [ ] Use vectorized instructions for searching
         * Goal: improve the speed of the search hot path
-        * How: Rust's regex engine uses such instructions, so I will use the binary search version
+        * How: Rust's regex engine uses such instructions, so I will use the binary search version (https://github.com/BurntSushi/memchr)

-    * [ ] Run the same code for multiple regions
+    * [x] Run the same code for multiple regions
         * Goal: better exploit the code cache in CPUs to improve speed
         * How: store multiple regions in a single structure that keeps track of the memory used (size), so the search code will be reutilized withut calling OS APIs and will make it reside in CPUs cache
         * Sub-goal: make the regions contiguous in memory, allow both the code and data caches to be better exploited